digitalbazaar/bedrock-angular-modal/README.md

 ## Setup

 ```
-bower install bedrock-angular-modal
+npm install bedrock-angular-modal
 ```

-If you're using [bedrock-angular][], installation of the module followed by a restart of your [bedrock][] server is sufficient to make the module available to your application.
+`bedrock-angular-modal` must be added to the `bedrock.browserDependencies` list in the `package.json` file of the dependent package.

 To manually add **bedrock-angular-modal** as a dependency: